'Larger Turnout Than We Thought': Broward Elections Supervisor Didn't Expect Long Lines On First Day Of Early Voting

-POMPANO BEACH (CBSMiami) – Rain isn’t stopping Broward voters from casting their ballots on the first day of early voting in South Florida.
+POMPANO BEACH (CBSMiami) – Rain didn’t stopping Broward voters from casting their ballots on the first day of early voting in South Florida.

 At times, the line of early voters snaked around the block at the Civic Center in Pompano Beach.